Descendants of Pedro De LOUSADA

 buried in NYC Jewish cemetery according to Bob Leuzarder 14 Aug 2020 but note ref 345 refers to a Jacob Lousada d 1738 who appears to have died young and possibly a precursor to Jacob 683

-Marriage Notes for Jacob Lousada and Mary Griffin
+Marriage Notes for Jacob Lousada and Mary GRIFFIN

 from ref 325